-Katie B. Edwards is an author and broadcaster from Doncaster, South Yorkshire.
+Katie B. Edwards is a columnist, author and broadcaster from Doncaster, South Yorkshire in the UK.

-Katie has written widely for the press, and her work has featured in The Guardian, The Telegraph, The Independent, The Conversation, The Washington Post and Newsweek.
+Katie has written widely for the press, and her work has featured in The Guardian, The Telegraph, The i Newspaper, The Independent, The Conversation, The New Statesman, The Washington Post and Newsweek.

-Her radio credits include the award-winning and critically acclaimed 2018 Lent Talk ‘Silence of the Lamb’, which Katie wrote and presented.
+As a broadcaster, her credits include the award-winning and critically acclaimed 2018 Lent Talk ‘Silence of the Lamb’, which Katie wrote and presented for BBC Radio 4.

-She has also presented several episodes of Beyond Belief, a long-running series exploring the place and nature of faith in today's world, and the ‘Yorkshire Poets’ episode of Tongue and Talk, both on BBC Radio 4.
+She has also presented several episodes of Beyond Belief -- a long-running series exploring the place and nature of faith in today's world -- and the ‘Yorkshire Poets’ episode of Tongue and Talk, both for BBC Radio 4.
 Most recently she presented a BBC World Service Witness History documentary on the 'National Festival of Light'.

 Katie is represented by Jon Wood at Rogers, Coleridge and White Literary Agency.